Expand Linux VM Disk under Proxmox VE

 (parted) print

-Warning: Not all of the space available to /dev/vda appears to be used, you can
+Warning: Not all of the space available to /dev/vda appears to be used, I can

 fix the GPT to use all of the space (an extra 268435456 blocks) or continue